vladoxNCL/vladoxNCL.github.io/_posts/2021-02-22-quayside-sunrise.md

      alt: "Newcastle Rooftops"
      title: "Newcastle Rooftops"
 ---

+Newcastle has very beautiful sunrises.
+They don't happen often (the purple ones are particularly rare), but when they do, it is a spectacle to behold.
+Luckily, NCL's northern latitude means that, at least during the winter, the sunrise occurs quite late, making it easier to get out of bed in time!

 {% include gallery layout="half" caption="Shot on the 20th of February, 2021 from the top of the Tyne Bridge, NCL." %}